liamtoaldo/mangodl/README.md

 # clone and go into the repository
 git clone https://github.com/Gyro7/mangodl.git
 cd mangodl
+# remove the linux executable and rename the macos one to mangodl
+rm mangodl
+mv mangodl-darwin mangodl
 # run the installation script
 chmod +x install.sh
 ./install.sh